catherinepope/papermod/content/workshops/resources/an-introduction-to-narrative-cvs.md

 - Adoption isn't yet universal, so you need to also maintain a traditional CV.
 - It's a lot of extra work for you.

 On the positive side, capturing all your research activities for the narrative CV is also helpful for job applications, promotions, or simply to get a sense of achievement.
 It's easy to discount those one-off events you organised, or the mentorship scheme in which you participated.
+Now there's an opportunity to gain some recognition.

 ## Next steps